RobinGJonsson/UnderDaC/README.md

 ## Bugs
 - Getting all cookies from a request
 - Closing the pop up message from before it the time out is over causes an exception because now there is nothing to close
-- Maps don't resize on home page

 ## Fixed Bugs
 - Static files doesn't get uploaded with heroku
 - Could not deploy to heroku because the main folder "underdac" was called "UnderDaC" in the Procfile and the settings
+- The maps wouldn't fit and resize inside the accordian as expected.
+The solution was to not specify a width and only specify the height of the map and also remove the padding of its container.
+- Cart items were changing order when the quantity was changed with the quantity arrows.
+This was fixed by ordering them by id in the cart view